Sharon Lodge #182

 When asked what he likes most about being a member of Sharon Lodge; Dennis answered that he found our lodge to be a place where strong friendships flourished.

-Brother Bob is 64 and became a Master Mason in 2011.
+Brother Jun is 45 and became a Master Mason in 2011.
 He lives in Reisterstown, MD.
-Bob and his wife, Athena have three children and nine grandchildren.
+Jun and his wife, Irene have three children.
+He works for the Red Cross and is a First sergeant / Medic instructor with the US Army Reserves.
+He enjoys hunting, fishing and travel.